jgresl/trump-bot/README.md

   10. Toggle `enable events` to on
   11. Select `subscribe to bot events` then select `add bot user event`
   12. Select `app_mention`
-  13. Scroll up and enter a `request url`.
-This will look like `https://your-server/slack/events`.
-Note that by default the app listens on port 16000
-  14. Navigate to `basic information` found in the menu on the left of the screen
+  13. Navigate to `basic information` found in the menu on the left of the screen
-  15. Scroll down to find the apps `signing secret` and save it for later
+  14. Scroll down to find the apps `signing secret` and save it for later
-  16. Go to the workspace the bot lives on and add it to a channel
+  15. Go to the workspace the bot lives on and add it to a channel

   Part 2: Deployment
   1. Follow instructions 1-4 from the 'build instructions' section of the README